 MED: Shot of the remaining tissue.

 To each tube, add 10 milliliters of the commercial cell lysis solution containing 0.5 millimolar deferoxamine and keep on ice [1-TXT].
-Set a Potter homogenizer to a low speed around 60-90 rpm [2].
+Set the tissue homogenizer to a low speed around 60-90 rpm [2].
 Homogenize the tissues on ice for few minutes [3] until the solution is without tissue fragments [4].

 MED: Talent adds solution into each tube on ice.
 TEXT: 10 mL commercial cell lysis solution